MYesca/mycroft-core/README.md

 - Integrate the Centronix connector
 - Integrate into the matrix printer
 - Port to Portuguese

+2020-02-05
-- Change hotword to Hey Emilia
+- (OK) Change hotword to Hey Emilia
-- Create skills for a printer
+- (OK) Create skills for a printer

 2019-09-14